 "Do you guys ride horses everywhere?"
 (Um, no. We’re in a different time zone, not century.)

 "Are the streets full of tumbleweeds?"
 (Okay, that Old West stereotype is true.)

 "I passed through there once."
 (Yeah, a lot of people do.
-Y’all’s loss.)
+Y’all’s loss for not stopping.)